Ahamed Siraj Kwikiriza

 Ahamed Siraj Kwikiriza was a Ugandan religious leader.
 He was the District Qadi of Mbarara District under the Ankole-Kigezi region until 1 September 2017.

 Death

-Aged 50, Kwikiriza died in a motor accident on 1 September 2017 at Independence Park driving Pajero number UAH 984N rushing from the market to lead Eid-Adhah prayers at Abubakar Mosque in Kakoba division.
-He was with his son who died on arrival after being rushed to Mbarara referral hospital.

-At the time of his death, Siraj had replaced Shiekh Ramadhan Khamis who had been accused of selling muslim property.
+Aged 50, Kwikiriza died in a motor accident on 1 September 2017 at Independence Park.
+He was with his son, who died on arrival after being rushed to Mbarara referral hospital.
+At the time of his death, Siraj had replaced Sheikh Ramadhan Khamis, who had been accused of selling Muslim property.

 He was succeeded by Abdullah Mukwaya.